The1stMartian/Nextflow-Fastq-QC/README.md

 # Background work:
 Create a sortmerna index:
 - Open rrna-db-defaults.txt and [download](https://www.arb-silva.de/download/arb-files/) the silva database containing the rRNA sequences appropriate for your library.
 Keeping the number of sequences to a minimum is advised because the processing time of sortmerna can be high.
 Combine the desired sequences into a single .fa (your 'ribo_fasta.fa' sequence) file and run a one sortmerna example analysis with dummy fastq files.
 This will cause sortmerna to create the index in the work folder/idx.
 It's the /idx folder you want to keep and reuse.
 Point the nextflow paramter.
 - Save the .fa file with the rRNA sequences used to make the sortmerna library.
-Point the nextflow paramter at the file.<br><br>
+Point the nextflow paramter at the file.<br>
-Create a salmon index (discussed [here](https://combine-lab.github.io/salmon/getting_started/#indexing-txome)) with "salmon index -t genome.fa.gz -i salmon_gnm_name".
-Point the nextflow parameter to the index.
+Create a salmon index:
+- A tutorial is [here](https://combine-lab.github.io/salmon/getting_started/#indexing-txome)).
+Briefly: use "salmon index -t genome.fa.gz -i salmon_gnm_name" and point the nextflow parameter to the index folder.